 Anyways, it felt great to have spent our anniversary day in the DPRK.
 Just the sound of saying ‘We spent our anniversary in North Korea’ sounds as awesome as ever.
 In fact, we were quite surprised as to what was prepared for us during this day, especially at night.
 It was a beautiful Sunday morning, we toured one of North Korea’s most important buildings, known as the Kumsusan Palace of the Sun.
 This gigantic structure serves as a mausoleum for both the president Kim Il-sung and the general Kim Jong Il.
 That means we get to dress up extremely nice and formal and pretend that we are celebrating our anniversary while touring the city. *BONUS POINTS FOR DRESSING NICELY DURING TRAVEL* Mrs. Chen was so sweet, she complimented on how handsome I looked that day.
 It really made my day.
 Also, we went to places like the Chongsan Cooperative Farm, the Nampo West Sea Barrage, and then a game of bowling at the Gold Lane Bowling Alley.
 We then took a stroll at the Kim Il Sung Square and it was indeed an eye opener.

 I noticed one of our guides, Mr. Jong was a little distracted during the stroll.
 He seem worried and was always on his phone talking to someone.
-As we reached the Pyongyang Grand Theatre, Mr. Jong came up to me and asked if we wanted to have our dinner with a separate table from the group or share one table with the others.
-So, I thought since it’s our anniversary, we chose to have a separate table.
+As we reached the Pyongyang Grand Theatre, Mr. Jong came up to me and asked if we wanted to have our dinner at this great restaurant.
+He also asked if we wanted a separate table from the group or share one table with the others.
+So, I thought since it’s our anniversary, having a separate table would be extremely nice.
 Then he continued on his phone.
 So I guess he was busy planning or making a reservation for our special night.
 In fact, we weren’t expecting much.
 What I expected was maybe a small 2 person table with some really nice food.
-When the bus came to pick us up, we headed for this dodgy looking restaurant.
-Once we got off the bus, a waitress dressed in beautiful traditional Korean gown came up to us and gave Fann a huge bouquet of flowers.
-She was so surprised.
+When the bus came to pick us up, we headed for this dodgy looking building.
+Architecture in Pyongyang look almost similar.
+It was difficult to tell an office apart from a restaurant.
+We thought we were going to a museum.
+Once we got off the bus, a Korean girl dressed in beautiful traditional Korean gown came up to us and gave Fann a huge bouquet of flowers.
+We were all in shock.

-Then we went into the restaurant and was led to a large private room.
-Our jaws dropped when we saw what the North Koreans have done for us.
+Then we went into the building.
+There, we realised that it was actually a restaurant.
+Then we were all led into a large private room.
+Our jaws dropped when we saw what tour guides have arranged for us.
 There were two tables and one was decorated with flowers and peacocks.
 There was a huge cake, lots and lots of beautifully decorated food and a bottle of wine.
 We were so surprised and touched by everything that they had done for us.
 As we sat down, everyone was getting excited and started taking photos of us.
 Fann was so happy and when she looked at me, I told her I had no idea about this.
 When dinner started, we tasted every dish that was served.
 The food was just amazing.
 We gave a small toast to everyone.
 Then, Mr Jong told Fann to wave to the beautifully dressed girls who were standing in front of the stage.
 Then there was music and they started singing and dancing.
 It was an extremely entertaining and exciting night for us.
 Sharing food and our anniversary with our newly made friends from across the globe and enjoying the beautiful waitresses dancing and singing.
 Too bad we changed back to our casual clothes in the afternoon and didn’t dress up for the awesome dinner that our guides have planned for us.
-But still, it was a hell of a night.

 The night ended when there was a power shortage but even so, we enjoyed ourselves and was extremely full from the largest portion of food we’ve ever seen in our lives.
 We brought the gorgeous bouquet and the leftover cake back to our hotel.
 We were so happy and it was a night that the both of us would never ever forget.
 We are extremely grateful to our travel agent David from Juche Travel Services, the restaurant staff who served us, the performers who danced and sang for us, and especially our tour guides at KITC, Mr. Jong and Mrs. Chen who made this anniversary a night to remember.
 Thanks for the surprise!
-Below are some of the video clips Fann shot, so you can get a feeling of what happened during the night.
+Below are some of the video clips of what happened during the night.
+Enjoy.

 Our wedding actual day highlight, in case you have not watched it yet!